GeoffA12/devops-docs/README.md

 # Server Configuration Guide

-This guide is written for setting up droplets on Digital Ocean for Software Engineering 1 at St. Edward's University for Spring 2020.
 While there is a lot of information here, it is very important that you complete EVERY step in order to get a stable, and fully functional environment.
 Make sure to continue on to the MongoDB, NodeJS and Nginx pages as they have additional setup information.

 ## Software Versions: